-This braised new potatoes recipe gives you the exact same rich taste and creamy texture of potatoes sloooooowly roasted with your favorite hunk of meat—but in only 30 minutes and on the stovetop.
-The secret?
-The potatoes are braised butter.
-Read on to learn how.
+These braised new potatoes basically take a bath in butter.
+French style.
+What results is the exact same rich taste and creamy texture of potatoes roasted with your favorite hunk of meat—but in only 30 minutes and on the stovetop.

 Braised New Potatoes